TandelK/Get5-Web-AutoInstallScript/README.md

 The SSL Module will require Certificate File in .crt format as well as Private Key in .key format already existing in the server.
 Please remember the paths of the SSL Certificate as well as Private Key paths as they are required during HTTPS Version installation.

 5) Exit - Meh !!
 Just Quit the Script .
 Why did i even make it function

+Notes :
+Sometime after update of development branch i would recommend you to manually check prod_config file if there are any updates.